 The Model Punitive Damages Act does not authorize awards of punitive damages in the enacting State.
 Rather, if punitive damages are awardable in the State by common law or other authority, the Act is designed to govern such awards.
 In other words, it does not define the types of cases in which an award may be made.
 Other authority needs to be consulted to make that determination.
 In addition, the current draft does not place any limit or "caps" on punitive awards that do not already exist in the enacting State.
 The Drafting Committee felt that it could improve upon the procedure, burden of proof, judicial review, and similar matters so that arbitrary monetary limitations may not be necessary.
 In the main, the Act attempts to define more precisely when a punitive award may be made by the trier of fact in terms of the standards for culpability and the manner in which the amount of such an award is to be determined.
-In keeping with these goals, the Act employs measures to facilitate judicial review of punitive awards by juries, and does so in a way to satisfy due process requirements under the Fourteenth Amendment to the United States Constitution.
+In keeping with this goal, the Act addresses how trial and appellate courts should conduct reviews of punitive awards by juries.

 In addition, the Act seeks to deal with situations where a defendant may be unfairly exposed to multiple awards of punitive damages.
 Although this is a problem that has been acknowledged by many, very few efforts have been made to resolve the problem.
-No doubt, this void exists because of the difficulty of addressing the problem on a state-by-state basis.
+No doubt, this void has been created by the difficulty of addressing the problem on a state-by-state basis.
 Nonetheless, the Drafting Committee feels it has made an important contribution towards resolution of the problem in this Act.